Ford Capri: Ford Capri Mk I (1969–1974)

-The Capri was sold in Japan with both the 1.6 L and 2.0 L engines in GT trim, and sales were helped by the fact that this generation was compliant with Japanese government dimension regulations.
+The Capri was sold in Japan with both the 1.6 L and 2.0 L engines in GT trim.
 Sales were handled in Japan by Kintetsu Motors, then an exclusive importer of Ford products to Japan.
-The 2.0 litre engine required Japanese owners to pay more annual road tax in comparison to the 1.6 litre engine, which affected sales.
+The 2.0-litre engine required Japanese owners to pay more annual road tax in comparison to the 1.6-litre engine, which affected sales.

 A new 2637 cc version of the Cologne V6 engine assembled by Weslake and featuring their special all alloy cylinder heads appeared in September 1971, powering the Capri RS2600.
 This model used Kugelfischer fuel injection to raise power to 150 PS and was the basis for the Group 2 RS2600 used in the European Touring Car Championship.
 The RS2600 also received modified suspension, a close ratio gearbox, lightened bodywork panels, ventilated disc brakes and aluminium wheels.
 It could hit 100 km/h from a standstill in 7.7 seconds.
 The 2.6 L engine was detuned in September for the deluxe version 2600 GT, with 2550 cc and a double-barrel Solex carburettor.
 Germany's Dieter Glemser won the drivers' title in the 1971 European Touring Car Championship at the wheel of a Ford Köln entered RS2600 and fellow German Jochen Mass did likewise in 1972.

-The first Ford Special, was the Capri Vista Orange Special.
+The first Ford Special was the Capri Vista Orange Special.
 The Capri Special was launched in November 1971 and was based on the 1600 GT, and 2000 GT models.
 It was only available in vista orange and was optional dealer fitted with a Ford Rally Sport boot mounted spoiler and rear window slats – a direct link to the Mustang.
 The Special also had some additional standard extras such as a push-button radio, fabric seat upholstery, inertia reel seat belts, heated rear screen and black vinyl roof.
 There were only 1200 Vista Orange Capri Specials made.

 One of the last limited editions of the original Mk I, was a version that came in either metallic green or black with red interior and featured some additional extras, such as cloth inserts in the seats, hazard lights, map reading light, opening rear windows, vinyl roof and for the first time a bonnet bulge was fitted to the sub-3.0-litre models.
 This special edition was only available with a 1.6 or 2.0 engines and had the full title of GTXLR Special.